-ve habarian behavior.
+- ve haharian behavior.
 8. A student possesses uses or is under the influence of drugs, mood-alteri ng, or look-alike substances or alcohol at a school-relat ed activity on or off school property.
 Chaperone will contact group advisor, police and principal.
 Medical assistance will be called if necessary.
 The student, his/her locker and possessions are searched.
 Confiscation of substance.
 Yes, immediately.
 At the discretion of group advisor or principal.
 Analysis will be made for possible use in further proceeding.
 Level III-5 day cooperative.
 Level IV-10 day, uncooperative.
 Parents contacted to come for student immediately.
 Possible board hearing.
 Required participation in a chemical abuse program, as determined after assessment by service provider.
 9. A student is caught again in possession, use or is under the influence of drugs, mood-alteri ng, or look-alike, synthetic substances, or alcohol.
 Principal is summoned, staff member writes anecdotal report.
 Medical assistance will be called if necessary.
 The student, his/her locker and possessions are searched.
 Confiscation of substance.
 Yes, requested to come to principal's office immediately.
 Yes.
 Analysis will be made for possible use in further proceeding s.
 Level IV Violation.
 The student shall be suspended from school for ten days and shall be referred to the Board of school Directors for a board hearing and action.
 Administration will require that conditions for the return to school.
 If expulsion, include an assessment by a licensed drug and alcohol facility and compliance with the recommendatio n of the facility.

-10. The student is distributing a drug, mood-altering, or look-alike substance, alcohol or controlled substance.
-Principal is summoned.
-Staff member writes anecdotal report.
-The student, his/her locker and possessions are searched.
-Confiscation of substance.
-Yes, requested to come to principal's office immediately.
-Yes, in order that they may take further action.
-Analysis will be made for possible use in further proceeding s.
-Level IV Violation.
-The student shall be suspended from school ten days and shall be referred to the Board of School Directors for Board hearing and Board action.
-The Administration will require that conditions for the return to school.
-If expulsion, include an assessment by a licensed drug and alcohol facility and compliance with the recommendatio n of the facility.
+10. The Principal is The student, Yes, Yes, in order Analysis Level IV

+student is summoned. his/her locker requested to that they may will be Violation.

+distributing Staff member and possessions come to take further made for

+a drug, writes are searched. principal's action. possible The student

+mood-alteri anecdotal Confiscation of office use in shall be

+ng, or report. substance. immediately. further suspended from

+look-alike proceeding school ten days

+substance, S. and shall be

+alcohol or referred to the

+controlled Board of School

+substance.
+Directors for

+Board hearing

+and Board

+action.
+The

+Administration

+will require that

+conditions for

+the return to

+school.
+If

+expulsion,

+include an

+assessment by a

+licensed drug

+and alcohol

+facility and

+compliance

+with the

+recommendatio

+n of the facility.